Duet3D/wiki-content/User_manual/Overview/Getting_started_Duet_2_WiFi_Ethernet.md

 ## Now with RepRapFirmware 3 installed

-From late 2020, Duet 2 boards will start shipping with RepRapFirmware 3 loaded by default (prior to this Duet 2 boards had RepRapFirmware 2 loaded and an upgrade procedure was required - see links below).
+From late 2020, Duet 2 boards ship with RepRapFirmware 3 loaded by default.
+Prior to this Duet 2 boards had RepRapFirmware 2 loaded and an upgrade procedure was required - see links below.

 Duet 2 boards with RepRapFirmware 3 installed will have a sticker indicating this (with a QR code that links here).